-General and administrative expenses increased by \$4.0 million, from \$0.6 million for the three months ended June 30, 2020 to \$4.6 million for the three months ended June 30, 2021.
-The increase was primarily due to an increase in personnel-related costs of \$1.7 million, due primarily to an increase in headcount to support our continued growth, an increase in insurance costs of \$0.8 million, an increase in legal costs of \$0.6 million, which includes costs related to legal proceedings, an increase in facilities costs of \$0.3 million, and to a lesser extent, increases in business development, accounting, technical and consulting services expenses.
+General and administrative expenses increased by \$5.5 million, from \$1.6 million for the three months ended September 30, 2020 to \$7.1 million for the three months ended September 30, 2021.
+The increase was primarily due to an increase in legal costs of \$2.0 million, which includes costs related to legal proceedings and the board of directors' special committee investigation, an increase in personnel-related costs of \$1.7 million due primarily to increases in headcount to support our continued growth and in stock-based compensation expense in connection with awards granted subsequent to our IPO, an increase in insurance costs of \$0.7 million, and to a lesser extent, increases in business development, facilities, accounting, technical, and consulting services expenses.

-Grant income of \$2.6 million for the three months ended June 30, 2021 was recognized in connection with the NIH grant.
-No grant income was recognized during the three months ended June 30, 2020.
+Grant income of \$2.1 million for the three months ended September 30, 2021 was recognized in connection with the NIH grant.
+No grant income was recognized during the three months ended September 30, 2020.